Loading...

 New York, Berlin, Bruxelles, Chennai, Lausanne, Oxford, 2025.
 XX, 208 pp., 13 b/w ill., 28 tables.

 Paula M. Poindexter is a professor of journalism at University of Texas at Austin.
-Author of six books she has been a news reporter, producer, and a Los Angeles Times executive.
+In addition to publishing six books, she has been a news reporter, producer, and a Los Angeles Times executive.
 As the 2014 president of AEJMC, she founded News Engagement Day.
 Her Ph.D. degree is from the Newhouse School of Public Communications at Syracuse University.

 Previous